Web Analytics

 Save our greenbelt

-As a group we work hard to protect our green spaces from housing development.
-The Smithybridge and Littleborough Save the Greenbelt group is a community action group that formed in 2019 as a response to the Greater Manchester Spatial Framework (GMSF).
-This 20 year plan identifies areas of land in Greater Manchester as potential building sites for new housing and industrial units.
+The Smithybridge and Littleborough Save the Greenbelt group was a community action group that formed in 2019 as a response to the Greater Manchester Spatial Framework (GMSF), now known as 'Places for Everyone' (P4E) Sadly, for a variety of reasons, the group no longer exists as a standalone, but has meged into a much more powerful 'Save Greater Manchester's Greenbelt (SGMGB) with its own website; http://savegmgreenbelt.org.uk A 20 year plan identifies areas of land in Greater Manchester as potential building sites for new housing and industrial units.
 Many areas of green belt land in and around Greater Manchester are included in this plan, and this is also the case in our area.

-Two sites locally are highlighted in the GMSF Land North of Smithy Bridge (the farmland opposite Hollingworth lake, on Lake Bank) where 300 houses are proposed.
+Two sites locally are highlighted in the GMSF/P4E.
+Land North of Smithy Bridge (the farmland opposite Hollingworth lake, on Lake Bank) where 300 houses are proposed; and Roch Valley (land off Smithy Bridge Rd) where 210 houses are earmarked.

 Why is Greenbelt important?

-Greenbelt also prevents the unrestricted sprawl of large built up areas, it safeguards the countryside from encroachment, it assists in urban regeneration by encouraging the use of brownfield sites, it prevents neighbouring towns and cities from merging into one, and it helps to preserve special characteristics of historic towns.
+Greenbelt also prevents the unrestricted sprawl (urban sprawl) of large built up areas, it safeguards the countryside from encroachment, it assists in urban regeneration by encouraging the use of brownfield sites, it prevents neighbouring towns and cities from merging into one, and it helps to preserve special characteristics of historic towns.

 We need your help!

-In the coming days we will be putting together a guide on how to lobby your local councillors.
 As a community we must unite in a response.